devtron-labs/devtron/docs/user-guide/global-configurations/deployment-charts.md

 ## Prerequisites

-1. A valid helm chart, which contains `Chart.yaml` file with name and version fields.
+A valid helm chart containing a `Chart.yaml` file with name and version fields
-2. Image descriptor template file `.image_descriptor_template.json`.
-3. Custom chart packaged in the `*.tgz` format.

-### 1. How to create a helm chart
+### Create a Helm Chart

 You can use the following command to create the Helm chart: